-- Complete all coursework and academic requirements - Keep informed of a state of disruption and changing academic requirements and procedures University of Toronto Transcript Policy See also University Guidelines on Academic Transcript Notations; University Assessment and Grading Practices Policy Statement of Purpose The purpose of this policy is to set out the principles that underpin the University's understanding of its official academic transcript and to describe the minimum information that the transcript must include.
-Overarching Principles The academic transcript is the primary, official, consolidated record of a student's academic performance and achievement. - The transcript should reflect academic history only. - The transcript should be a meaningful reflection of the student's academic activity and achievement. - The transcript must provide the reader with the information required to interpret the transcript.
+- Complete all coursework and academic requirements - Keep informed of a state of disruption and changing academic requirements and procedures RELATED DOCUMENTS (added for reference by Secretariat, January 14, 2020) Code of Student Conduct Policy on Crisis and Routine Emergency Preparedness and Response (formerly called Policy on Crisis Preparedness and Response) Emergency Preparedness and Crisis Management Plan Approved by the Academic Board January 26, 2012, effective July 1, 2012 University of Toronto Transcript Policy See also University Guidelines on Academic Transcript Notations; University Assessment and Grading Practices Policy Statement of Purpose The purpose of this policy is to set out the principles that underpin the University's understanding of its official academic transcript and to describe the minimum information that the transcript must include.
+Overarching Principles The academic transcript is the primary, official, consolidated record of a student's academic performance and achievement. - The transcript should reflect academic history only. - The transcript should be a meaningful reflection of the student's academic activity and achievement. • The transcript must provide the reader with the information required to interpret the transcript.
 Scope University of Toronto consolidated transcripts are limited to degree level studies.
 Required Content of the Academic Transcript The academic transcript must include:

 - an enrolment history, which traces chronologically the student's participation at the University. - details of program(s) including, for example, specialists, majors, and minors, and Degree; any other credentials granted; and date of graduation. - the refined letter grade and normally the numeric mark, or the final grade using an approved alternate grading scale for each course completed.
 (See the University Assessment and Grading Practices Policy.) - course weight values, expressed using a uniform system of values that accommodates the curricular needs of all divisions/faculties. - a "grade point average" based on a 4-point scale for all undergraduate divisions.
 (See the University Assessment and Grading Practices Policy.) - an average grade for each course expressed using the refined letter grade scale.
 (Note: these calculations should be restricted to courses of a specific size.) - transfer credit or advanced standing granted. - selected academic honours, scholarships and awards sanctioned by the University. - any annotation pertaining to special academic achievements that has been approved as appropriate (See Guidelines on Academic Transcript Notations.) - the student's academic standing including records of suspension and refusal of further registration. - information concerning disciplinary sanctions ordered in a case of academic misconduct. - a comprehensive guide explaining all grades and symbols used on the transcript.
 Access to Official Transcripts Subject to a fee, students may request a copy of their transcripts.
-BKin Program In This Section:

-- BKin Program Overview - BKin Program Requirements - About Academic Courses Bachelor of Kinesiology (BKin) Program Overview The Faculty of Kinesiology and Physical Education offers an undergraduate program that is designed to equip graduates with the knowledge and skills necessary to pursue careers or further study, especially relating to physical activity and health.
+BKin Program The Faculty of Kinesiology and Physical Education offers an undergraduate program that is designed to equip graduates with the knowledge and skills necessary to pursue careers or further study, especially relating to physical activity and health.
 The BKIN program offers several unique features: